digitalhealthpass/dhp-testing-proxy/README.md

 ### Android Wallet and Verifier

-A mobile device is required to be connected via a USB cable to run the apps from Android Studio.
+An Android device is required to be connected via a USB cable to run the apps from Android Studio.
 [Developer options and USB-debugging](https://developer.android.com/studio/debug/dev-options#:~:text=Enable%20developer%20options%20and%20USB%20debugging,-Figure%201.&text=To%20enable%20developer%20options%2C%20tap,Settings%20%3E%20About%20Phone%20%3E%20Build%20Number) must be enabled on the device.

 - Download and install [Android Studio](https://developer.android.com/studio).
 - Clone the [DHP Android](https://github.com/digitalhealthpass/dhp-android-app) repo and open it with Android Studio.